apache/rya/extras/rya.manual/src/site/markdown/indexing.md

 #### Legacy - on the fly configuration

 The legacy method is not recommended for new Rya installations.
 It relies on the Rya driver code loading a consistent set of configuration data in memory from an XML file or setter methods.
 Most Rya features will detect missing persistent storage components and lazily create them.
 This includes the core indexes and any optional indexes that are enabled in the configuration.
 For example if one starts by connecting to new Accumulo installation with no tables, Rya will create the SPO, POS and OSP tables when they are needed.
-This is not the recommended because the configuration of the Rya application code can get out of sync with the backing database causing serialization errors and incomplete indexes.
+This is not recommended because the configuration of the Rya application code can get out of sync with the backing database causing serialization errors and incomplete indexes.
 For example, if one run of Rya uses and maintains a Geo index, and a second run connects to the same backing store, and disables Geo indexing, the index will be missing any new statement insertions made in the second run.

 #### Installer - persisted RyaDetails